-Crawl Stats shows Googlebot’s crawl rate up sharply — from 50/day to 300+/day — looking like SEO progress.
-Same period, Performance impressions are flat or down.
+Crawl Stats shows Googlebot’s crawl requests jumping sharply — say from 50/day to 300+/day — which looks like SEO progress.
+Over the same period, Performance impressions are flat or down.

 Symptoms

-- Pages report shows Indexed nearly flat or slight increase (+5%)
+- Pages report shows Indexed nearly flat or only a slight increase (about +5%)

 - Performance impressions flat or down

-- “Crawled - currently not indexed” count is also rising
+- The “Crawled - currently not indexed” count is also rising

 Common causes

-1. New published pages are crawled but not indexed (quality bar not met)
+1. New pages are crawled but not indexed (quality bar not met)

-How to confirm: Search Console → Pages → check “Crawled - currently not indexed” count over the last 4 weeks.
-If it grew = root cause.
+How to confirm: Search Console -> Indexing -> Pages -> open the “Crawled - currently not indexed” reason and check its trend over the last 4 weeks.
+If the curve is climbing in step with the crawl spike, this is your root cause.

-2. Crawl concentrated on faceted / duplicate URLs (wasted on low-value endpoints)
+2. Crawl is concentrated on faceted / duplicate URLs

-3. Indexed pages don’t target queries with volume
+3. Indexed pages do not target queries with volume

 - Internal tech docs indexed — no one searches for them

-- Lots of “Our Company X” content indexed — users search industry-generic queries
+- Lots of “About our company X” content indexed, while users search industry-generic queries

 4. Old indexed pages got demoted, offsetting new gains

-5. Crawl spike from robots reset (post-fix re-crawl)
+5. Crawl spike from a robots reset (post-fix re-crawl)

 Shortest path to fix